Reading Time: 6 minutes

 As a company that builds customer engagement platforms from a mobile-first perspective, we were curious to know how Banking, Financial Services, and Insurance (BFSI) companies are coping up with the age of digital transformation.
 We wanted to know about their their challenges, strategies and the KPIs (key performance indicators) they measure to gauge customer experience.
-To find out we invited industry leaders from Banking, Insurance, Fintech, and Brokerage companies to share their perspective on these topics.
+To find out we invited industry leaders from Banking, Insurance, Fintech, and Brokerage companies to share their perspectives on these topics.

 We are delighted to share excerpts of the discussion with you.